 Do you practice dentistry on children at your office?

 Yes!
-We love to see children at DeForest Dental Services!
-Dr. Burger and her team pride themselves in creating a kid-friendly environment and positive experience for every child who walks through our door.
+We love to see children at DeForest Dental!
+Dr. Burger, Dr. Fisher, and their team pride themselves in creating a kid-friendly environment and positive experience for every child who walks through our door.
 We know coming to the dentist can be a little scary, especially for your first visit.
 We have many ways to distract and entertain including books, cartoons, stuffed animals and toys!